 Are you staying a little longer in Verona and do you also want to make a few day trips?
 Go for it!
 These beautiful places are not far from Verona:

 Venice, one of the most beautiful cities in the world, is only 1.5 hours by train from Verona.
-Check all the beautiful buildings, the many canals, the gondolas, there are so many beautiful things to see in Venice!
+Check all the beautiful buildings, the many canals, the gondolas.
+Even if you only have one day, there are so many beautiful things to see in Venice!

 Would you like to get some fresh air?
 Lake Garda is close to Verona!
 You can easily reach Peschiera del Garda by train.
 Go shopping in the small town, get some delicious Italian food and take beautiful walks along the lake.
 A great day trip!